Soil contamination: Causes

 The most common chemicals involved are petroleum hydrocarbons, solvents, pesticides, lead, and other heavy metals.

 Any activity that leads to other forms of soil degradation (erosion, compaction, etc.) may indirectly worsen the contamination effects in that soil remediation becomes more tedious.

 E-waste processing in Agbogbloshie, Ghana.
 Improper disposal of manufactured goods and industrial wastes, often means that communities in the global south have to process goods.
 Especially without proper protections, heavy metals and other contaminates can seep into the soil, and create water pollution and air pollution.

 Historical deposition of coal ash used for residential, commercial, and industrial heating, as well as for industrial processes such as ore smelting, were a common source of contamination in areas that were industrialized before about 1960.
-Coal naturally concentrates lead and zinc during its formation, as well as other heavy metals to a lesser degree.
-When the coal is burned, most of these metals become concentrated in the ash (the principal exception being mercury).
-Coal ash and slag may contain sufficient lead to qualify as a "characteristic hazardous waste", defined in the US as containing more than 5 mg/L of extractable lead using the TCLP procedure.
-In addition to lead, coal ash typically contains variable but significant concentrations of polynuclear aromatic hydrocarbons (PAHs; e.g., benzo(a)anthracene, benzo(b)fluoranthene, benzo(k)fluoranthene, benzo(a)pyrene, indeno(cd)pyrene, phenanthrene, anthracene, and others).
-These PAHs are known human carcinogens and the acceptable concentrations of them in soil are typically around 1 mg/kg.
+Coal naturally concentrates arsenic, cadmium lead and zinc during its formation, as well as other heavy metals to a lesser degree.
+When the coal is burned, most of these metals become concentrated in the ash (the principal exception being mercury, which evaporates).
+Coal ash and slag may contain sufficient lead to qualify as a "characteristic hazardous waste", defined in the US as containing more than 5 mg/L, further revised to 1.5 mg/L of extractable lead using the TCLP procedure.
+In addition to lead, coal ash typically contains variable but significant concentrations of polynuclear aromatic hydrocarbons (PAHs; e.g., benzo(a)anthracene, benzo(b)fluoranthene, benzo(k)fluoranthene, benzo(a)pyrene, indeno(1,2,3-cd)pyrene, phenanthrene, anthracene, and others).
+These PAHs are known human carcinogens and the acceptable concentrations of them in soil are typically from 0.1 mg/kg to 10 mg/kg, with a strong variation from a PAH to another.
 Coal ash and slag can be recognised by the presence of off-white grains in soil, gray heterogeneous soil, or (coal slag) bubbly, vesicular pebble-sized grains.

 Treated sewage sludge, known in the industry as biosolids, has become controversial as a "fertilizer".
 As it is the byproduct of sewage treatment, it generally contains more contaminants such as organisms, pesticides, and heavy metals than other soil.

-In the European Union, the Urban Waste Water Treatment Directive allows sewage sludge to be sprayed onto land.
-The volume is expected to double to 185,000 tons of dry solids in 2005.
-This has good agricultural properties due to the high nitrogen and phosphate content.
-In 1990/1991, 13% wet weight was sprayed onto 0.13% of the land; however, this is expected to rise 15 fold by 2005.
-Advocates say there is a need to control this so that pathogenic microorganisms do not get into water courses and to ensure that there is no accumulation of heavy metals in the top soil.
+In the European Union, the Urban Waste Water Treatment Directive allows sewage sludge to be sprayed onto land, although several European countries have introduced more stringent requirements in comparison with the directive.
+10 million tons dry matter of sewage sludge have been produced in Europe every year over the period 2003–2006.
+This has good agricultural properties due to the high nitrogen, phosphate and potassium content.
+However, there is a need to control sewage sludge application to agricultural land so that pathogenic microorganisms do not get into water courses and to ensure that there is no accumulation of heavy metals in the topsoil.
+Composting of sewage sludge allows to decrease its content in pathogens and organic pollutants (bioremediation, to the exception of persistent organic pollutants) but not that of heavy metals, although these are in a less bioavailable form.